sherlock-audit/2023-02-olympus-judging/README.md

-# Issue H-6: User can receive more rewards through a mistake in the withdrawal logic
+# Issue H-4: User can receive more rewards through a mistake in the withdrawal logic

 Source: https://github.com/sherlock-audit/2023-02-olympus-judging/issues/13

 ## Found by
-ak1, jonatascm, carrot, joestakey, GimelSec, ABA, cccz, chaduke, rvierdiiev, psy4n0n, Dug, Ruhum, RaymondFam, usmannk, minhtrng, Bahurum
+joestakey, cccz, usmannk, Bahurum, Dug, ABA, psy4n0n, chaduke, carrot, minhtrng, jonatascm, GimelSec, ak1, RaymondFam, Ruhum, rvierdiiev

 ## Summary
 In the `withdraw()` function of the SingleSidedLiquidityVault the contract updates the reward state.
 Because of a mistake in the calculation, the user is assigned more rewards than they're supposed to.